D.1 Docs#

 Note that leading zeroes are dropped.
 Docs are sorted alpha-numerically into divisions and subdivisions in the report.

-Each rivt file outputs a corresponding formatted doc written to the publish folder unless it is a stand-alone doc.
+Each rivt file outputs a corresponding formatted doc written to the publish folder unless it is a single doc.

 Docs may be text, HTML or PDF.
 PDF doc files are produced by two different libraries, referred to as pdf and pdftex.
 A pdf doc is formatted using the rst2pdf library, a subset of the larger ReportLab library.
 It is the default PDF doc.
 Its advantage is a small library that has been incorporated into rivt.